prisma/prisma1/content/04-Reference/04-Functions/03-Hooks.md

 }
 ```

-#### Computed Fields
+#### Computed fields

-> Some of the input arguments are used to compute a different input argument.
+Some of the input arguments are used to compute a different input argument.

 ```js
 module.exports = function (event) {